djmikejr/EdgewarePlusPlus/README.md

 •*Complete overhaul to the configuration window UI to make it easier to use*

+•*User friendly way to change default images, such as splash screens or icons*

 ## Planned Additions

 Planned additions, as well as currently known issues, can now be found on the [issues page](https://github.com/araten10/EdgewarePlusPlus/issues).